SharzyL/pastebin-worker/README.md

 ## Limitations

 1. If deployed on Cloudflare Worker free-tier plan, the service allows at most 100,000 reads and 1000 writes, 1000 deletes per day.
-2. Because Cloudflare put a limit of CPU time per request, uploading large file will drain out the limit and result in an error.
-According to test, the file size is bounded to roughly 1.1 MB for free-tier plan.
+2. Due to the size limit of Cloudflare KV storage, the size of each paste should be smaller than 25 MB.

 ## Deploy